 To prepare this craft, you will need to cut out some hearts.
-A simple way to make heart is to fold a piece of construction paper in half, and then draw half a heart shape along the folded edge.
+A simple way to make a heart is to fold a piece of construction paper in half, and then draw half a heart shape along the folded edge.

 Next, cut along the line and you’ll have a nice, symmetrical heart.
 Be sure to cut enough hearts for each student.
 I cut some extra hearts for my kids who wanted to add more than one to their art.

-Doing the Snowman Thumbprint Art :
+Doing the Valentine’s Day Heart Thumbprint Art Craft

 Now it’s time to start painting!
 Dip one finger into the paint and start making thumbprints or fingerprints.

 Be sure to do fingerprints all along the edge of the heart shape first.
-This will make the outline of each heart to show up.
+This will make the outline of each heart show up.

-After making fingerprint along the edge of the heart shape, start making scattered fingerprints all around the paper.
+After making fingerprints along the edge of the heart shape, start making scattered fingerprints all around the paper.
 It’s fun to try a few different shades of pink, but this also looks great using one color.
 The prints can overlap, or not touch at all.
 It’s fun to see the kids get creative as they make their thumbprints.

 After you’re finished making fingerprints all around the paper, it’s time for the fun part!
 Carefully peel up the heart-shaped paper to reveal your heart!
 Do this slowly as to not teach the paper.
-You may consider waiting until the paint dries to avoid getting paint into the hear shape.
+You may consider waiting until the paint dries to avoid getting paint into the heart shape.